scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 To avoid potential misunderstandings: this proposal only addresses the problem of SCION clients behind NATs.
 It is not the goal to also support NAT traversal techniques such as NAT hole punching SCION-based servers and peer-to-peer scenarios.

+Also note that the NAT issue only exists for traffic between separate ASes.
+If both the client and the server are located within the same AS, the server can simply send returning packets to the underlay source address of the client (which is visible to the server in this case).

 The implementation on the protocol level could be done in several ways: